dev-nazmulislam/javascript-short-note/README.md

 > Loops are handy, if you want to run the same code over and over again, each time with a different value.
 JavaScript supports different kinds of loops.

-1. for - loops through a block of code a number of times
+1. `for` loops through a block of code a number of times
-2. for/in - loops through the properties of an object
+2. `for/in` loops through the properties of an object
-3. for/of - loops through the values of an iterable object
+3. `for/of` loops through the values of an iterable object
-4. while - loops through a block of code while a specified condition is true
+4. `while` loops through a block of code while a specified condition is true
-5. do/while - also loops through a block of code while a specified condition is true
+5. `do/while` also loops through a block of code while a specified condition is true

 - For loop